 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the cause of coronavirus disease 2019 (COVID-19), has resulted in a global pandemic.
-Pfizer-BioNTech COVID-19 Vaccine is currently available as a 2-dose series in individuals aged 5 years and older and in a 3-dose series in individuals aged 6 months through 4 years in the United States (US).
-On 11 December 2020, Pfizer-BioNTech COVID-19 Vaccine was authorized for emergency use by the US Food and Drug Administration (FDA) to prevent COVID-19 in individuals aged 16 years and older (FDA, 2022).
-On 23 August 2021, Pfizer-BioNTech COVID-19 Vaccine (Comirnarty®) was fully approved by the FDA for use in this age group (FDA, 2021).
-Pfizer-BioNTech COVID-19 Vaccine was authorized for emergency use in children aged 12 to 15 years on 10 May 2021, in children aged 5 to 11 years on 29 October 2021, and in children aged 6 months through 4 years on 17 June 2022 (FDA, 2022).
+On 11 December 2020, Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine was authorized for emergency use by the US Food and Drug Administration (FDA) to prevent COVID-19 in individuals aged 16 years and older (FDA, 2023).
+On 23 August 2021, Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine (Comirnaty[®]) was fully approved by the FDA for use in this age group (FDA, 2021).
+Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine (comirnaty[®]) was fully approved by the FDA for use in this age group (FDA, 2021).
+Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine was authorized for emergency use in children aged 12 to 15 years on 10 May 2021, in children aged 5 to 11 years on 29 October 2021, and in children aged 6 months through 4 years on 17 June 2022 (FDA, 2023).

-Additionally, a third dose in the primary series is currently authorized in individuals aged 5 years and older with certain immunocompromising conditions (FDA, 2022).
-The Pfizer-BioNTech COVID-19 Vaccine is also currently authorized for booster vaccination as (1) a single booster dose in individuals aged 5 to 11 years, (2) a first booster dose in individuals aged 12 years and older, (3) a second booster dose in immunocompromised individuals aged 12 years and older, and (4) a second booster dose in individuals aged 50 years and older (FDA, 2022).
+Additionally, a third dose in the primary series was previously authorized in individuals aged 5 years and older with certain immunocompromising conditions (FDA, 2023).
+The Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine was also previously authorized for booster vaccination as (1) a single booster dose in individuals aged 5 to 11 years, (2) a first booster dose in individuals aged 12 years and older, (3) a second booster dose in immunocompromised individuals aged 12 years and older, and (4) a second booster dose in individuals aged 50 years and older (FDA, 2023).
+As of 18 April 2023, Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine is no longer authorized for use in the US, and the vaccine schedule was simplified to authorize the use of the current bivalent vaccine for all initial and subsequent doses administered to individuals 6 months and older (FDA, 2023).

-Following authorization of both messenger RNA (mRNA) COVID-19 vaccines, cases of myocarditis/pericarditis following vaccination were reported to the Vaccine Adverse Events Reporting System and were first discussed by the Advisory Committee on Immunization Practices in June 2021 (Gargano et al, 2021; Shimabukuro, 2021a).
+After the initial authorization of both monovalent messenger RNA (mRNA) COVID-19 vaccines, cases of myocarditis/pericarditis following vaccination were reported to the Vaccine Adverse Events Reporting System and were first discussed by the Advisory Committee on Immunization Practices in June 2021 (Gargano et al., 2021; Shimabukuro, 2021b).
 A potential increased risk was reported in males aged 12 to 29 years after the second dose.
-Based on a risk-benefit assessment, the Advisory Committee on Immunization Practices concluded that the benefits of vaccination outweighed the risks and continued to recommend COVID-19 vaccination.
-The FDA added this safety event to the Emergency Use Authorization (EUA) factsheet, and the warnings and precautions section of the prescribing information for the Pfizer-BioNTech COVID-19 Vaccine states that, "Postmarketing data demonstrate increased risks of myocarditis and pericarditis, particularly within 7 days following the second dose.
+Based on a risk-benefit assessment, the Advisory Committee on Immunization Practices of vaccination outweighed the risks and continued to recommend COVID-19 vaccination.
+The FDA added this safety event to the Emergency Use

+CT24-WI-GL02-RF02 3.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 20-May-2021 Page 14 of 120 Authorization (EUA) factsheet, and the warnings and precautions section of the prescribing information for the Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine states that, "Postmarketing data demonstrate increased risks of myocarditis and pericarditis, particularly within 7 days following the second dose.
 The observed risk is higher among males under 40 years of age than among females and older males.
-The observed risk is highest in males 12 through 17 years of age" (Pfizer, 2021).
+The observed risk is higher to be highest in males 12 through 17 years of age" (Pfizer, 2021).